drg-strat-roulette/drg-strat-roulette/README.md

 ## Potential features

--   [ ] Way to see the list of of all strategies
 -   [ ] Add strategy hints as revealable "spoilers"
 -   [ ] Block (and unblock) specific strategies that you don't like
 -   [ ] Strat history, count of each played, other stats